 Follow our ultimate minimalist apartment checklist to decorate the apartment of your dreams!

 The kitchen is likely one room in your apartment that you’re bound to spend a lot of time in.
 Assuming you’re into meal prepping and cooking at home to save precious dollars, odds are high that you need a kitchen that’ll suit your needs.
-Here are a few of the must-haves you’ll want to invest in:
+Here are a few of the kitchen essentials and must-haves you’ll want to invest in:

 A dinnerware set

 Oftentimes, this will automatically include dinner plates, salad plates, cereal bowls, and even coffee/tea mugs all in one set.
 It’s economical because so many different items are included in one purchase and it’s practical because everything matches!
 An average set may cost you around $50, but can certainly be much higher depending on how big the set is, what the materials are made of (e.g. glass, ceramic, plastic, etc.), and so on.
+Check out our non-toxic dinnerware guide here.

 Pro-tip: to be extra minimal, invest in a set of four so that you have enough plates, bowls, cups, etc. to get by if your sink is full of dirty dishes but not too many that you’ll take up a bunch of cabinet space.
 You don’t need a set of eight or more unless you plan on hosting dinners regularly!